nl-hugo/pyadmin/README.md

 # deploy to heroku

 ## commit
-heroku app is linked to git repo
+heroku app is linked to git repo and automatic deploys enabled

     git add .
     git commit -m 'message'
     git push origin master

+on push, Heroku will pickup the latest version from the master branch and deploy

 # create env and install requirements